NotReallyJustin/ftYeet/planning.md

 * Allow users to put in authentication codes (basically they serve to generate a MAC).
 If they don't, we'll use a different SALT to generate an HMAC key
     * If one of the keys get compromised, the master key is still safe because of Key Derivation function
 * SALT and IV can be transmitted with encrypted data (or included in the URL).
 Their job is to introduce randomness (and not act as a second authentication factor)

+## More on Asymmetric Encryption
+* In case I forget, sign w/ your private key & encrypt with their public key.
+* The user should have the other person's public key.
+That also acts as authentication lowkey
+* For passwords: Store person A's public key.
+Still encrypt with person A's public key
+* For sending/authenticating: Store person B's public key.
+Challenge them with that.
+A's stuff can be done clientside

 ## Supported Ciphers
 Huge shoutout to `https://soatok.blog/2020/05/13/why-aes-gcm-sucks/` and `https://soatok.blog/2020/07/12/comparison-of-symmetric-encryption-methods/#aes-gcm-vs-chacha20poly1305`